 The table below shows an at-a-glance view of the situation in each local authority.
-It shows new reported cases in the last day, as well as the total cases in each area since the pandemic began.
+It shows new reported cases and deaths in the last day, as well as the total cases in each area since the pandemic began.

 The chart below shows the number of new tests reported each day.
 This figure shows all tests carried out, regardless of the result.

 In October, Public Health Scotland released testing data at a regional level.
 Use the dropdown to navigate to your health board area.

 The R value is a measure of the level of transmission of the virus and needs to be kept below one to see a continued decline.
 An R value of three would mean the average person with Covid-19 would go on to infect another three people.